 1. Unexplained anxiety, irritability, insomnia.

-3. Pain in joints, bones, sore gums.
+3. Pain in joints, bones, painful sensation in the gums.

 4. Brittle nails.